-Lichtenstein’s immersive photobook is a masterpiece of abstraction
+Lichtenstein’s immersive photobook is a masterpiece of deconstruction

 Disposable plastic bags, in their masses, contribute to the climate crisis.
 In Miranda Lichenstein’s work, they accrue new significance: sculptural, intricate, and curious.
 The varied, abstract compositions that makeup her mysterious photobook Recorder all derive from one series: Welcome Water, for which Lichtenstein collaborated with the artist J. Stoner Blackwell, creating flatbed scans of his sculptures constructed from disposable carrier bags.
 The scans were cut out and stitched into a sculptural floor piece.
 But, Lichenstein, meditating upon issues of waste and consumption, transformed the detritus into new photographic forms.